 I like to store my trotlines in a 5 gallon bucket.
 I store the mainline balled up in the bottom of the bucket along with the weights and then hang 25 drops and hooks around the top edge.
 Everything stays untangled and easy to use in a boat.
 I always store just one complete trotline in a bucket so I know that I have everything in one place per bucket.

 If you want to skip the work of making your own trotline you can order this one that’s nicely made.

 I have used several of the Eagle Claw trotline sets and they are handy to keep a set or two around in your fishing tackle.

 To set out the line just use my diagrams below and bait her up and then sit back and relax.
 I usually run my lines every 4 or 5 hours apart.
 I also bait the lines just a dusk and go back at dawn to load my boat up (usually) with a good haul of cats.

 You now know how to make a trotline.
+Now that you have built your trotline, read about how to make a trotline jump box for easy line storage and deployment!
 Try this method for yourself and stay safe and watch those hooks!